ESIPFed/data-help-desk/docs/planning/planning_steps.md

 stages who need to comply with these evolving mandates would benefit.

 1. **Researchers Facing Specific Data Challenges**
-    - The types of questions asked at past data help desks provide insight into the audience.
-Common questions
-    include:
     -   Where to find or deposit data.
     -   How to create data management plans.
     -   Understanding FAIR principles.
     -   How to cite data and software.
     -   Managing large datasets.
     -   Data cleaning, reshaping, and merging.
     -   Quality control strategies.
     -   Guidelines for archiving data.
-Researchers grappling with these specific issues are a prime target audience.

 1. **Researchers Interested in Open Science Practices**
     - The data help desk is